Kris022/CalorieWise/README.md

 - Database: MongoDB

 Web App:
+Soon to be deployed.

+To run the code
-1. Clone the repository: `git clone https://github.com/your-username/CalorieWise.git`
+1. Clone the repository
 2. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+3. Start the development server: `npm run dev`
-4. Open your browser and navigate to http://localhost:3000/ to access the web app.
+4. Navigate to localhost

-Mobile App (Coming Soon):
+Mobile App (Coming Soon)
-Stay tuned for the CalorieWise mobile app!
-It will be available for both iOS and Android platforms.
-Monitor your calorie intake on the go and keep track of your health goals wherever you are.